micmejia/bible-dump/AMPC/Jeremiah/Jer 48.md

-And Moab shall be [^b]destroyed from being a nation, because he has magnified himself against the Lord.
+And Moab shall be destroyed from being a nation, because he has magnified himself against the Lord.